loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 > :Space

-Imagine you have an API with multiple end-points written in NodeJS and using Express.
-And you want to implement a rate limit on this API for each user (pretty common for any API).
+Imagine we have an API with multiple end-points written in NodeJS and using Express.
+And we want to implement a rate limit on this API for each user (pretty common for any API).

-The general code-structure of that would look like this:
+The general code-structure of that would look like something this:

 ```ts
 import * as express from 'express';